What is it?

-Special precautions & warnings:Pregnancy and breast-feeding: Activated charcoal might be safe when used short-term if you are pregnant or breast-feeding, but consult with your healthcare professional before using if you are pregnant.
+Special precautions & warnings:Pregnancy and breast-feeding: Activated charcoal is possibly safe when used short-term when pregnant or breast-feeding.
+Consult with your healthcare provider before using it.

 Are there interactions with medications?

-- Activated charcoal is sometimes used to prevent poisons from being absorbed into the body.
-Taking alcohol with activated charcoal might decrease how well activated charcoal works to prevent poison absorption.
+- Taking alcohol with activated charcoal might decrease how well activated charcoal works to prevent poison absorption.

 - Medications taken by mouth (Oral drugs)

-- Activated charcoal absorbs substances in the stomach and intestines.
-Taking activated charcoal along with medications taken by mouth can decrease how much medicine your body absorbs, and decrease the effectiveness of your medication.
+- Activated charcoal reduces absorption of drugs and other chemicals in the stomach and intestines.
+Taking activated charcoal along with medications taken by mouth can decrease how much medicine the body absorbs.
+This can decrease the effects of your medication.
 To prevent this interaction, take activated charcoal at least one hour after medications you take by mouth.

 - Syrup of ipecac

-- Activated charcoal can bind up syrup of ipecac in the stomach.
-This decreases the effectiveness of syrup of ipecac.
+- Activated charcoal can bind syrup of ipecac in the stomach.
+This decreases the effects of syrup of ipecac.